• Home

-Santiago Guzmán (he/him/they) is an award-winning writer, performer, director and producer for theatre and film originally from Metepec, Mexico, now based in St. John’s, Newfoundland and Labrador.
+Santiago Guzmán (he/they) is an award-winning writer, performer, director and producer for theatre and film originally from Metepec, Mexico, now based in St. John’s, Newfoundland and Labrador.

 Santiago is the Artistic Director of TODOS Productions, an organization that seeks to promote, produce, and support work of under-represented artists in Newfoundland and Labrador.
 They are also the Artistic Associate for Playwrights Atlantic Resource Centre in Halifax, NS.